Scheduled Duplicate Scans

 Managing Duplicate Accounts

-Duplicate accounts are multiple accounts for the same individual or organization.
+Duplicate accounts are multiple accounts for the same individual or company.
 Duplicate accounts can make managing and reporting difficult in NeonCRM, because multiple accounts have information for the same person.

-There are three ways to manage duplicate accounts:
+There are two ways to manage duplicate accounts:

 - Duplicate Manager, a utility located under the Tools tab